Manas Chaudhuri

 He was elected as a Member of the Meghalaya Legislative Assembly in 2005 as an independent candidate securing 52% popular votes.
-In 2008, he was re-elected with a thumping margin; and served as a Cabinet Minister holding portfolios like Higher & Technical Education, Information & Public Relations etc. During his tenure as Minister, he took a number of measures to reform education system of Meghalaya.
+In 2008, he was re-elected with a thumping margin; and served as a Cabinet minister holding portfolios like Higher & Technical Education, Information & Public Relations etc. During his tenure as Minister, he took a number of measures to reform education system of Meghalaya.
 Introduction of pension benefits of college teachers and lecturers, creation of girls’ hostels, construction of lavatories, libraries, and creation of music university in Shillong.
 It was during his tenure that Meghalaya's Education Policy was adopted and implemented.
 In 2013, he contested the Meghalaya Legislative Assembly elections as a candidate of the Indian National Congress (INC) from South Shillong and lost to Sanbor Shullai.
 He again lost the 2018 Meghalaya Legislative Assembly elections to Shullai, who this time was a BJP candidate.

 With a view to maintaining transparency and probity to public life, Sri Chaudhuri provided full statement of accounts of all the money received by him as an MLA and their appropriation.
 This initiative was lauded by no less a person, the then Prime Minister of India, Dr. Manmohan Singh.

-He is the Managing Trustee of Ardhendu Chaudhuri Charitable Trust (created to perpetuate the memory of his brother who died in helicopter crash while on tour as an MLA).
+He is the managing trustee of Ardhendu Chaudhuri Charitable Trust (created to perpetuate the memory of his brother who died in helicopter crash while on tour as an MLA).
 The Trust has been undertaking multifarious welfare activities in the spirit of “Service Above Self” out of his personal contributions.
 He is one of few elected public representatives in the country who donated all his earnings as MLA for serving the less fortunate.
 He has conceived and implemented a unique initiative called “Aahar” under which some 300 poor and hungry people are being provided with a wholesome free meal every day.
 The project enters its 100th day of existence on 1 January 2019.
 The entire cost of this project is being borne out of his personal contribution to the ACCT, under whose banner, project Aahar is alive and kicking.

-He is happily married to Shobha Chaudhuri and the couple is blessed with three children--- Shreya, Esha, and Aneesh.
+He is married to Shobha Chaudhuri.
+They have three children: Shreya, Esha, and Aneesh.